Translational Medicine in Familial Hypercholesterolemia

 the Family Heart Foundation is a patient-centered nonprofit organization dedicated to research, advocacy, and education of all forms of

 Our mission is to raise awareness and save lives by increasing the rate of early diagnosis and encouraging proactive treatment.
 If left untreated, FH leads to aggressive and premature heart d isease in women, men and children of all racial and ethnic backgrounds.

-The FH Foundation would like to take this opportunity to convey our deepest gratitude to all who joined to create an environment of collaboration and stand with us in our commitment to add decades of life to families with familial hypercholesterolemia.
+the Family Heart Foundation would like to take this opportunity to convey our deepest gratitude to all who joined to create an environment of collaboration and stand with us in our commitment to add decades of life to families with familial hypercholesterolemia.

-“The FH Foundation is committed to thoughtful action that brings about real change in a disease that is so highly under-diagnosed and under-treated.” – Katherine A. Wilemon
+“the Family Heart Foundation is committed to thoughtful action that brings about real change in a disease that is so highly under-diagnosed and under-treated.” – Katherine A. Wilemon

-The FH Foundation is grateful to our most distinguished hosting co-chairs and international co-chairs, Drs.
+the Family Heart Foundation is grateful to our most distinguished hosting co-chairs and international co-chairs, Drs.
 Christie M. Ballantyne, BÃ¸rge G. Nordestgaard, Daniel J. Rader, and Raul D. Santos, and all the members of the 2016 FH Global Summit Steering Committee.